sethpulsipher/BookStoreApp/README.md

 ## Project Overview
-Coreys Knick Knacks (CKK) is a ficticious shop that was used as a capstone project to learn C# / dotnet.
+Read Reserve is a book reserve that was made as a personal project.
-This project includes TWO types of applications:
-- Inventory Management Software built to run on a Windows Machine.
-- Blazor Web App as a consumer/client facing product.